Why BuddyPress & BuddyBoss Communities Stay Silent (And How to Build Real Community Engagement)

 The real issue is simpler.
 You launched with silence and expected members to break it.

-Why Your BuddyBoss Community Stays Silent
+Why Your BuddyPress or BuddyBoss Community Stays Silent

 Empty activity feed on day one.
 Members log in and see nothing.
 No posts.
 No conversations.
 No activity.
 The first impression is abandonment.